 A Guide to the Constantia Wine Bus

-Last Updated on November 21, 2023 by thecapetownblog
+Last Updated on March 19, 2024 by thecapetownblog

-The leafy green suburb of Constantia is one of the best places to go wine tasting Cape Town, and better yet, there’s even a hop-on, hop-off wine bus that you can take to explore some of the prettiest wine farms around
+The leafy green suburb of Constantia is one of the best places to go wine tasting Cape Town, and better yet, there’s even a hop-on, hop-off bus that you can take to explore some of the prettiest wine farms around

 If you’re staying in central Cape Town, then it’s super easy to get to Constantia and back in a day, and the bus means that you don’t need to worry about appointing a designated driver.
 This is a great tourist activity, but it’s also just a really fun day out if you live in the city.